Originally published May 26, 2016. Updated August 15, 2017.

 - 2016 Public Vote Runner-up (with 225 votes) and Judge’s Singing Award Winner.

-- Takase became a Kenshuusei in March 2015 and remained in the program since.
+- Takase became a Kenshuusei in March 2015.

 - 2016 Judge’s Dance Award Winner.

 - Akiyama became a Kenshuusei in May 2015 during that year’s test event.
-She has remained in the program ever since.
+She has remained in the program until August 2016 when she was added to Tsubaki Factory.

 So therefore, out of all of this:

 Wow… given the fact that there’s a slightly higher percentage of winners debuting than leaving, I’m liking those odds.
-It almost makes you feel optimistic for the Kenshuusei (especially the Class of 2016).
+It almost makes you feel optimistic for the Kenshuusei (especially the Class of 2017.
+The Class of 2016 have mostly either debuted or are about to debut).

 Some additional trivia: